octospacc/sitoctt/en/blog/2022-07-03-L-Idea-di-una-Tastiera-Fisica-per-Smartphone-Fatta-in-Casa.md

 ## A new idea

-As time passed I forgot about the issue a bit, until, a few weeks ago, I came across a video on Invidious ([YouTube/JXdLzinnqms](https://invidious.snopyta.org/JXdLzinnqms){[: MdTgtBlank:]}) showing a homemade modification to a smartphone.
+As time passed I forgot about the issue a bit, until, a few weeks ago, I came across a video on Invidious ([YouTube/JXdLzinnqms](https://invidious.snopyta.org/JXdLzinnqms)) which shows a homemade modification to a smartphone.
 The video shows, and the linked discussion on cover is thought out.

 I immediately had the desire to create something like this but, as I searched, I started to think that this type of cover is no longer produced by anyone... it was absolutely impossible to find one, not only at a good price, but at all.
 Neither online nor in physical stores.